NYPL/digarch/transfers/file-transfers.md

 * To access local disks in via cygwin you will need to start paths with ```/cygdrive```.

-* To locate the source path open File Explorer on the desktop and navigate to *This PC*.

-* Identify the appropriate disk for attached media.
+* To locate the source path open File Explorer on the desktop, navigate to *This PC* and identify the appropriate disk for attached media.

 <!--Screenshot of This PC goes here-->